Are Nursing Homes Actually Good For Elderly People?

 The higher the facility’s standards for staff training and competency, the better the residents’ chances of receiving an acceptable level of care.
 That is because untrained staff may make mistakes that cause injuries and erode residents’ sense of safety and well-being.

 If the facility staff turns over quickly, residents may face an increased risk of nursing home injuries and abuse.
 New employees may also lack the training necessary to deliver safe, respectful care.

 Facilities with a quality of life focus respect the resident’s wishes whenever possible, rather than approaching their care based on staff convenience.

-Other factors that are important to older adults are having their own room and meal programs that serve tasty, nutritious food.
+Other factors that are important to older adults include:

 What Should You Do if a Loved One Suffered Abuse or Injury in a Nursing Home?